 Business Working Responsibly Mark

-Women’s Business Network
+Women’s Business Network @ Fujitsu

-In November 2016, Fujitsu Ireland launched the Women’s Business Network @ Fujitsu, a new initiative aimed at promoting diversity and inclusion amongst its workforce and associated work practices.
+In November 2016, Fujitsu Ireland launched the Women’s Business Network @ Fujitsu, an initiative aimed at promoting diversity and inclusion amongst its workforce and associated work practices.

 Skills @ Work Programme

-The Fujitsu- St Joseph's relationship is built on trust, commitment and understanding and although the main focus of the link is on helping students to have real life experiences of the world of work, there is also opportunity for staff and senior management engagement.
+“The Fujitsu- St Joseph's relationship is built on trust, commitment and understanding and although the main focus of the link is on helping students to have real life experiences of the world of work, there is also opportunity for staff and senior management engagement.
 That kind of expertise would not normally be available to a school like ours - it made a huge difference to the whole school community and to the success of the school.”
 Patricia Hayden, Principal of St. Josephs Secondary School Rush.

 St. Michael’s House Annual Christmas Matinee

 Since 2012, Fujitsu have been proud sponsors of the St. Michael’s House Annual Christmas Matinee.
 St. Michael’s House provide a comprehensive range of services and supports to adults and children with intellectual disabilities.
 The Annual Christmas Matinee is the highlight of their Christmas event calendar which sees volunteers from Fujitsu Ireland hosting a fun filled day at the movies for St. Michael’s House clients."The St. Michael's House Annual Matinee is a highly anticipated Calendar favourite.
 We are extremely grateful to Fujitsu, who have kindly sponsored the event for the past five years.
 Our service users are always delighted to see the Fujitsu elves on the day!
 This support has made it possible for us to continue bringing Christmas cheer to over 500 adults and children with intellectual disabilities.
 On behalf of all of our movie - buffs - Thank you Fujitsu, for keeping St. Michael's House in the front row each Christmas."
 Barbara Wiseman Head of Communications, St. Michael's House